primus852/panda_autologin/README.md

 # panda_autologin
-Login to Panda Security and resolve a given alert
+Login to Panda Security and resolve a given alert.
+This is part of a Symfony 3.4 project but should be easily convertable.
+Feel free to ask for assistance.

 ## Use
 `$panda = new Panda('https://www.pandacloudsecurity.com/PandaLogin', $output);`